 - Now in the Related settings section click on Additional power settings.

 - Select High performance power plan and save changes.

 After switching to this power plan, check if the problem still persists.

-That’s about it, I hope at least one of these solutions was helpful to you, in order to solve the problem with not responding driver.
 If you have any comments, questions, or suggestions, just reach for the comments below.

 Frequently Asked Questions